Who can take courses?

 Matriculated and non-matriculated students may take courses through Rutgers Arts Online.
 Non-matriculated students must complete the Rutgers University application before registering for a course.

 How do courses work?

 All Rutgers Arts Online courses are asynchronous.
 With open online courses, students do not have to come to campus, nor are they required to be on their computers at any specific time.
 Professors make assignments, list quizzes, exams, etc. and students are given a deadline in which to complete said work.

 Most courses are 3 credits and last for an entire semester.
 However, we offer some short form courses for 2 credits, which begin approximately 6 weeks after semester begins.

-Rutgers currently uses Canvas and eCollege learning management systems for online learning.
+Rutgers currently uses the Canvas learning management system for online learning.
 Courses begin on the first day of classes for that particular semester.
-Students will receive an enrollment email from Canvas/E-college stating that they have enrolled in the course and where the course can be accessed when it begins.
+Students will receive an enrollment email from Canvas stating that they have enrolled in the course and where the course can be accessed when it begins.

 How to Register

 Students register for an online course just like a traditional course.
 A separate list of online courses is available on the schedule of classes.
 Students can take online courses on all three campuses at any time during the year.
 You can register for any course, so long as you have taken the necessary pre-requisites for that course.

 - Choose a location: This must be New Brunswick – Online and Remote Instruction Courses

 - Search by School/Unit and select 07 – Mason Gross School of the Arts